Master chief petty officer: Master Chief Petty Officer of the Navy

 One unique position, Master Chief Petty Officer of the Navy, is appointed by the Chief of Naval Operations to serve as the most senior enlisted member in the Navy.
 The MCPON adds a third star above the rating insignia described earlier, and all three stars are gold (silver on the gold foul anchor collar device).
 Likewise, the rating specialty mark is replaced by a gold star.

 Master Chief Petty Officer of the Coast Guard

 The Master Chief Petty Officer of the Coast Guard (MCPOCG) is appointed by the Commandant of the Coast Guard to serve as the most senior enlisted member in the Coast Guard.
 The MCPOCG adds a third star above the rating insignia described earlier, and all three stars are gold (silver on the gold foul anchor collar device).
 Likewise, the rating specialty mark is replaced by a gold shield.

 India

-As of 2022, the Indian Navy had 10,169 commissioned officers, 7,914 artificers and 55,786 non artificer sailors.
-Within the Artificer Branch, there were only 349 MCERA I and 1,211 MCERA II, compared to the non-technical branch with 970 MCPO I and 1,356 MCPO II.
+Master chief petty officer 1st Class and Master chief petty officer 2nd Class are Junior Commissioned Officers (JCO) in the Indian Navy.
+They are technical experts and function much more like US and UK navy warrant officers.